mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 ### Set Up a New Mixpanel Project

-> [!IMPORTANT]
-> You need to set up a new Mixpanel project and enable Simplified ID Merge as none of the configurations from any existing project(s) can be carried over.
+> <b>Note: You need to set up a new Mixpanel project and enable Simplified ID Merge as none of the configurations from any existing project(s) can be carried over.</b>

 1. Create a new project in your existing organization via **Projects** under [Organization Settings](https://mixpanel.com/settings/org/projects).
 You can refer to [Creating Projects](/docs/orgs-and-projects/managing-projects#creating-projects) section in our documentation.